07-ankur/07-ankur/README.md

 <br/>

-- 🌱 I’m currently learning _Data Structures and Algorithms_
+- 🌱 I’m currently learning _Data Structures and Algorithms_ & _Next JS_

 - 👯 I’m looking to collaborate on Web Development Projects

-- 💬 Ask me about _ReactJs, NodeJs
+- 💬 Ask me about _ReactJs, NodeJs_

 - 📫 How to reach me
     - <a href="https://www.linkedin.com/in/07-ankur-kumar/" target="_blank"> **Linkedin** </a>